The Courtyard

 • Contact

-The Courtyard is delighted to announce that the 6th King's Cross Award for New Writing was formally launched on 1st March 2011, and entries will be accepted between now and the closing date 1st September 2011.
+The Courtyard is delighted to announce that the 7th King's Cross Award for New Writing is formally being launched on 30th March 2015, and entries will be accepted between now and the closing date of 30th June 2015.

-The Award, which is open to writers of all levels of experience resident in the UK or Republic of Ireland, seeks imaginative, original work which explores the unique possibilities of writing for the stage.
+The Award, which is open to writers of all levels of experience resident in the UK or Republic of Ireland, seeks imaginative, original work, which explores the unique possibilities of writing for the stage.
+Scripts must be unpublished and currently unperformed.

-Entries may be sent, marked "King's Cross Award 2011" and accompanied by a £10 entry fee (made payable to The Courtyard) and a large SAE for return of script, to:
+Entries may be sent, marked "Courtyard Award 2015" and accompanied by a £10 entry fee (made payable to CTTC LTD) and a large SAE for return of script, to:

 THE COURTYARD THEATRE, BOWLING GREEN WALK, 40 PITFIELD STREET, LONDON, N1 6EU

-Please note that telephone calls or enquiries regarding The Kings Cross New Writing Award 2011 will not be accepted.
+Please note that telephone calls or enquiries regarding The Courtyard New Writing Award 2015 will not be accepted.

 Guidelines for Entry: